To understand your Azure bill, compare your invoice with the detailed daily usage file and the cost management reports in the Azure portal.

 This article does not apply to Enterprise Agreement (EA) customers.
 If you’re an EA customer, you can find invoice documentation on the Enterprise Portal.

-For invoice PDF and detailed daily usage file CSV download, see How to get your Azure billing invoice and daily usage data.
+To obtain a PDF of your invoice and a copy of your detailed daily usage file CSV download, see Get your Azure billing invoice and daily usage data.

 For detailed terms and descriptions of your invoice and detailed daily usage file, see Understand terms on your Microsoft Azure invoice and Understand terms on your Microsoft Azure detailed usage.

 For details on the cost management reports, see Azure portal cost management.